rajyraman/pcf-dev-container/README.md

 # Power Apps Component Framework - Dev Containers

 This is a template repo to enable anyone to create new PCF component repos with Dev Container config setup.
 With Dev Containers, you can develop entirely inside GitHub Codespaces.
-The biggest advantage is that you don't need all the dependencies like VSCode, .NET Framework, Node JS all installed on your local machine.
+The biggest advantage is that you don't need all the dependencies like VSCode, .NET Framework, Node.js all installed on your local machine.
 Everything you need is right inside the browser.

 # Usage